tehciolo/primo/README.md

 # primo
-A Sassy frontend starter kit powered by npm, bower and gulp.
+A Sassy frontend starter kit powered by gulp.